Flixse/filtertables/README.md

-# List filtering
+# Table filtering

-List filtering is an application that will filter your input list based on another list of filter values.
+Table filtering is an application that will filter your input table based on filter values.

 ## Installation